FONCA

 Part of its mission is to promote and encourage artistic creation by awarding monetary grants and scholarships for high-quality art projects.
 This process begins with calls for proposals, some of which are then selected as recipients in accordance with principles of democratic participation, equality of opportunities, and judgement by peers.

+Projects

+The Nahuatl-language musical band Rockercoatl, established in 2000, released their eponymous debut album following funding from FONCA.